chenyuanqi/elasticsearch/README.md

 # elasticsearch-service for laravel5
 This package depends on "elasticsearch/elasticsearch" and it provides a unified API across a variety of different full text search services.
+> Notice: just test for elasticsearch 2.3.3

 ## Structure
 ├── Commands